Hyundai Remote Start: The Full Rundown

 If you’re not familiar with remote start, it’s a way to start your car from a distance.
-While that might not sound so great, there are a number of benefits and, once you use it once, you’ll get used to the convenience.
-Remote starts work with radio frequency to connect your car to a key fob that will start or stop it at the click of a button.
+Remote starts work with radio frequency to connect your vehicle to a key fob that will start or stop it at the click of a button.
+While that might not sound so great, there are several benefits and, once you use it once, you’ll get used to the convenience.

 While there are key fobs with just remote start, many carmakers are adding another high-tech aspect into the mix, connecting an app to allow owners to start their car from their smartphone.
-This not only makes the remote start more convenient but also adds a few extra perks that make driving more enjoyable.
+This makes the remote start more convenient and adds a few extra perks that make driving more enjoyable.

 GET THE SAME INSIDER INFO THAT DEALERSHIPS USE

 The CoPilot app is the smartest way to buy a car.
 Built using the same technology that dealerships use, we’ll show you everything you want to know about each listing - like how long it’s been on the lot, or if there are similar vehicles at a better price nearby.